ESG Management

 Basic Approach

-To achieve sustainable growth, we must achieve social recognition of our value by building more credibility with our stakeholders through our response to social needs and the resolution of social issues.
+To achieve sustainable growth, we must achieve social recognition of our value by building more credibility with our stakeholders through our response to social needs and the resolution of social issues through our business activities.

 The ENEOS Group has accordingly formulated the Basic Policy for ESG Management.